mizhael-dev/MyRPG/extra_context/CombatSystemDesigner/CombatSystemDesigner.md

 - Faster character will try to hit first
 - Strong character will try to get into bind/power_struggle to throw opponent off balance and score a hit
 - High stamina character will try to draw out the fight to tire the opponent
+- Skills will have mastery levels giving benefits like shorter WarmUp, Commitment or Recovery duration.

 When intent/stance is introduced:
 - Strenghten decrease WarmUp duration and Commitement duration at cost of increasing Recovery.
 Faster, more decisive actions but more exposed.
 - Weaken will increase WarmUp duration and Commitement duration throwin off timing and allowing playing actions at unexpecteed time.
 Slower but strategically.

-In genraal, there are many ideas how to bend the system to adventage of the PC or NPC.
+In general, there are many ideas how to bend the system to adventage of the PC or NPC.
 But the initial system should give a fair foundation.

 #### **My assumptions and rules, that need testing**